Skip Breadcrumb Links

-First, talk to your veterinarian and treat any health problems that you are able to.
-One of the most important tasks you have is to observe and report any changes in your pet’s behaviour, weight, eating habits, mobility and overall comfort level.
+First, talk to your veterinarian and treat any health problems you can.
+One of your most important tasks is to observe and report any changes in your pet’s behaviour, weight, eating habits, mobility and overall comfort level.
 If you notice any changes, contact your veterinarian, who will adjust your pet’s treatment accordingly; and discuss options like euthanasia.

 Euthanasia is the term used for ending the life of your pet gently and compassionately.
 It provides a painless, peaceful end for a pet who would otherwise continue to suffer.
 Your veterinarian has special training to assess and recommend this option at the appropriate time.
-Some vets will even visit you in your home so your pet can be comfortable and calm while the medication is given.
+Some vets will visit you in your home so your pet can be comfortable and calm while they give the medication.

 For More Information

-- Avian and Exotic Medicine Services - These services are for birds and exotic pets which often require special care.
+- Avian and Exotic Medicine Services - These services are for birds and exotic pets, often requiring special care.
 From the Ontario Veterinary College Health Sciences Centre.

 - Animal Welfare - This page has information about Ontario’s Animal Welfare Services and the laws and legislation about keeping animals safe and healthy.
 From the Ministry of the Solicitor General.

-- Ontario SPCA and Humane Society - Works to prevent cruelty to animals, the promotion of animal well-being, ending of cruel practices and reduces pet overpopulation through Spay/Neuter Services.
+- Ontario SPCA and Humane Society - Works to prevent animal cruelty, promote animal well-being, end cruel practices, and reduce pet overpopulation through Spay/Neuter Services.

 - HelpingPawsTO - If you are a client of a shelter or 24-hour homeless service in Toronto and have a pet, speak with staff to access free pet services.

 - SafePet Ontario - Coordinates foster care for individuals fleeing domestic or intimate partner violence.
-The program provides long- or short-term fostering options for the duration of a survivor’s transition to safety.
+The program provides long- or short-term fostering options for survivors' transition to safety.